devs-girl/devs-girl/README.md

-### Hi there 👋, my name is Saifun Nahar Sumi
+### Hi there 👋, My name is Saifun Nahar Sumi
 #### I am a React JS Developer.
 I am a passionate front end developer with  2 years of experience.
 And also graduate in the Mathematics department.
 I work locally and internationally all over the world.
 I always take challenge and love I love programming.
 My aim is to become a winner girl in the technology world.

 Skills:  HTML / CSS/ REACT / JS / REACT ROUTER/ FIREBASE / REACT BOOTSTRAP/ TAILWIND CSS/ MATERIAL UI/ NODE JS/ MONGO DB.

 - 🔭 I’m currently working on Fiverr.
-- 🌱 I’m currently learning Tailwind CSS
+- 🌱 I’m currently learning Tailwind CSS.
-- 👯 I’m looking to collaborate on my knowledge
+- 👯 I’m looking to collaborate on my progamming knowledge.
 - 💬 Ask me about https://join.skype.com/invite/w7Ph3Ewk2LDv
 - 📫 How to reach me: saifunnahar.sumi97@gmail.com
 - 😄 Pronouns: devs_girl